INSIDE: Ultimate Guide to GOMA Kids Exhibitions in Brisbane.

 Address: Stanley Place, Cultural Precinct, South Bank, Brisbane

 GOMA Opening Hours

 - QAGOMA opens from 10 am to 5 pm daily

 GOMA Entry Fee

 - Entry to the Children’s Gallery is FREE!

-- Walk: From the Brisbane central business district, walk across the right footpath of the Victoria Bridge or the Kurilpa footbridge.
+By Foot: From the Brisbane central business district, walk across the right footpath of the Victoria Bridge or the Kurilpa footbridge.
 Head towards the State Library.
 GOMA is directly in front of you.

 By Bus & Ferry: